Did you know that chickens can produce over 24 distinct sounds/calls?

 This murmuring has been likened to contentment; it is also one way that the flock keeps safe.

 Hens will generally range within earshot of each other, they can hear each other, and if anyone sounds the alarm, they know instantly where the alarm came from.

 Some hens (and roosters, too) enjoy lap time with their keepers; here’s especially content one.

 Chicken Noises: Alarm or Danger Sounds

 Chickens have a very sophisticated range of alarms for danger.
 There are distinct calls for aerial predators and ground predators.

-If your flock starts to make urgent cackling and appear to be agitated – go investigate!
+If your flock starts to make urgent cackling and appears to be agitated – go investigate!
 Although you may not be able to detect the danger, you can be sure something upset them.

 The appearance of a human will usually deter most predators from having chicken for lunch.

 Chicken Noises: Mother and Chick

 Towards the final hours of the hatch, you can hear them talking back to their Mama.
 In this way, she gives them encouragement to break out of the shell and reassurance that they are safe.